 This reward is not given out of merit, but out of grace.

-What are the Sacraments?
+What are the sacraments?

-Yes, indeed, for Christ's true body, given for us, is the true treasure of the gospel and of the holy Sacraments.
+Yes indeed, for Christ's true body, given for us, is the true treasure of the gospel and of the holy sacraments.

-How many Sacraments has Christ instituted in the New Testament?
+How many sacraments has Christ instituted in the New Testament?

-Two, holy Baptism and the holy Supper.
+Two: holy Baptism and the holy Supper.

-What then is holy Baptism?
+What then is holy baptism?

 Where has Christ promised this?

-In the institution of Baptism which runs thus: "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit."
-"He who believes and is baptized will be saved: but he who does not believe will be condemned."
-This promise is also repeated where the Scriptures call baptism "the washing of regeneration" and the washing away of sins.
+In the institution of baptism, which reads thus: Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.
+He who believes and is baptized will be saved.
+But he who does not believe will be condemned.
+This promise is also repeated where the Scripture calls baptism the washing of rebirth and the washing away of sins.

-Are infants also to be baptized?
+Should infants also be baptized?

 What is the holy Supper?

-How then do the words of institution read?
+How do the words of institution read?

-The holy apostle Paul relates them from the three evangelists thus: "For I received from the Lord what I also delivered to you, that the Lord Jesus on the night when he was betrayed took bread, and when he had given thanks, he broke it, and said, 'Take, eat, this is my body which is broken for you.
-Do this in remembrance of me.'
-In the same way also the cup, after supper, saying, 'This cup is the new covenant in my blood.
-Do this, as often as you drink it, in remembrance of me.
-For as often as you eat this bread and drink this cup, you proclaim the Lord's death until he comes.'"
-And this promise is also repeated by St. Paul, when he says: "The cup of blessing which we bless, is it not a sharing in the blood of Christ?
-The bread which we break, is it not a sharing in the body of Christ?
-Because there is one loaf, we, many as we are, are one body; for we all partake of the one loaf."
+The holy apostle Paul recounts them from the three evangelists thus: I have received from the Lord what I also delivered to you.
+For the Lord Jesus, on the night when he was betrayed, took bread, and when he had given thanks, he broke it, and said: Take, eat, this is my body, which is broken for you; do this in remembrance of me.
+In the same way also he took the cup, after supper, and said: This cup is the new covenant in my blood; do this, as often as you drink it, in remembrance of me.
+For as often as you eat this bread and drink this cup, you proclaim the Lord's death until he comes.
+And this promise is also repeated by St. Paul, when he says: The cup of thanksgiving with which we give thanks, is it not the sharing in the blood of Christ?
+The bread which we break, is it not the sharing in the body of Christ?
+For it is one bread, so we, being many, are one body, since we all partake of one bread.

-Are they then bare signs?
+Are they then mere signs?

 But how can we eat Christ's body, since he has ascended into heaven?

-Does our faith then make the Sacrament?
+Does our faith then make the sacrament?

-"Take, eat" is spoken of that which he took into his hand and broke, namely the bread.
-But the promise: "this is my body, which is given for you", requires purely believing hearts and a spiritual eating and drinking of the soul.
+Take, eat, is said of that which he took in his hand and broke, namely of the bread.
+But the promise: this is my body, which is given for you, demands entirely believing hearts and a spiritual eating and drinking of souls.

 What is Christian repentance?